 Questionnaire.

 3. Do you know the benefits or harms of these foods and drinks?
-A) Yes B) I have a vague idea C) I don’t know D) I don’t care
+A) yes B) I have a vague idea C) I don’t know D) I don’t care

-At the end of the academic year, the results have changed for the better:
+Finally school year The results have changed for the better:

 Question 3